milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

-Legal & Security
 Privacy Policy
-Privacy Policy

-Last Updated on June 14, 2022
+Last Updated on May 14, 2024

 This Privacy Policy describes how DigitalOcean, LLC and its affiliates (“DigitalOcean,” “we,” “our” or “us”) collect, use, and share information in connection with your use of our websites (including www.digitalocean.com), services, and applications (collectively, the “Services”).
 This Privacy Policy (the “Privacy Policy”) does not apply to information our customers may process when using our Services.

-If you are looking for CCPA-specific information, check out our CCPA Privacy Notice as well, which is incorporated into this Privacy Policy.
+If you are looking for California-specific information, check out our CCPA Privacy Notice as well, which is incorporated into this Privacy Policy.

 We may collect and receive information about users of our Services (“users,” “you,” or “your”) from various sources, including: (i) information you provide through your user account on the Services (your “Account”) if you register for the Services; (ii) your use of the Services; and (iii) from third-party websites, services, and partners.